dodosaurus/endurance-legends/README.md

 ## TODO

+- [ ] landing page simple hero and Register vs. Login card
+- [ ] some kind of grid in card preview info
 - [ ] add for newest cards the indicator (maybe dot, that will disappear after hover)
 - [ ] signature somewhere with "Powered by Strava"
 - [ ] polish dark mode (need to play with vars in global.css)